doppl3r/varitec-website/README.md

 Link: http://varitecsolutions.com

 ### Development Structure
-This website uses jQuery to deploy static HTML elements.
-Simply download the project and run the index.html from a secure (local/http) server.
+This website uses jQuery to load static HTML elements to specific pages.
+To test locally, download the project source and run the index.html from a secure (local/http) server.
 File:// is not secure.

 ### Recommended IDE
 VSCode